fridim/nagios-plugin-check_swap_rate/README.md

 A check should be instant.
 In order to avoid waiting several seconds for <code>vmstat</code> to compute the deritative of pswpin/pswpout, this check stores the current state in a file.
 The result is instant (no hang).

+This check comes with performance data (used to generate a graph from a check).

 ## Build

     make